- This event has passed.

 On June 20, 2019, the American Antitrust Institute hosted its 20th Annual Policy Conference: “Strengthening Antitrust Enforcement.”
-The conference will include a gala luncheon featuring the presentation of the 2019 AAI Antitrust Achievement Award to Stephen Calkins by FTC Chairman Joseph Simons, the Jerry S. Cohen Award for Antitrust Scholarship, and a keynote address by Congressman David Cicilline, Chair of the House Antitrust Subcommittee.
+The conference included a gala luncheon featuring the presentation of the 2019 AAI Antitrust Achievement Award to Stephen Calkins by FTC Chairman Joseph Simons, the Jerry S. Cohen Award for Antitrust Scholarship, and a keynote address by Congressman David Cicilline, Chair of the House Antitrust Subcommittee.

 Panel 1: Should Enforcers Presume That Mergers are Pro-Competitive?
 Factoring Unenforceable and Undelivered Efficiencies Claims Into Merger Review